tatianegercina/FinTech/02-Homework/11-Machine-Learning/Instructions/README.md

 5. For the balanced random forest classifier only, print the feature importance sorted in descending order (most important feature to least important) along with the feature score.

-Use the above to answer the following:
+Use the above to answer the following questions:

 * Which model had the best balanced accuracy score?